Describe your volunteer activity with San Rafael?

 Why did you choose to volunteer for San Rafael?

 Volunteering is rewarding and useful to all.

 What do you enjoy most about your volunteer work?

-What are you most proud of in what you have accomplished as a volunteer with San Rafael?
+What accomplishment are you most proud of as a volunteer?

-What would you suggest to those considering volunteering with the City?
+What do you suggest to those considering volunteering with the City?